 Please contact the Youth Hunt Coordinator Astrid Huseby at 508-389-6305 with any questions you have about the program.

-The MassWildlife District office that serves your community can answer questions applying to the location of the Youth Pheasant Hunt if you do not want the actual hunt at your club:
+The MassWildlife District office that serves your community can answer questions about possible locations for the Youth Pheasant Hunt if you do not want to hold the hunt at your club:

 - Central - West Boylston (508) 835-3607